Skip to main content

 Airports

-• ❌ Non-secure areas vary by airport (check local rules)
+• Rules for non-secure areas vary by airport

 Public Schools (ORS 166.370)

-Exception: CHL holders may have firearms locked in their vehicle in school parking lots.
+Exception: CHL holders may keep a firearm locked in their vehicle in a school parking lot.

-Violation: Class C felony, up to 5 years prison
+Penalty: Class C felony — up to 5 years in prison.

 Public Buildings (ORS 166.370)